 Qualifying Feature Potential for Significant Impacts Rationale Fulmar Yes Fulmar utilise many of the habitats within the footprint of the works for nesting and, they nest on surrounding cliff-faces and rock ledges.
-Works will not overlap with the fulmar breeding season though birds may be present holding territory.
+Works may overlap with the early stage fulmar breeding season and birds may be present holding territory.
 There is potential for direct/indirect disturbance/displacement of and risk of collision to Fulmar during the works.
 Manx shearwater Yes Suitable nesting habitat for Manx shearwater may occur within the footprint of the works and may occur in suitable areas on surrounding pockets of soil in the greater area.
-Works will potentially overlap with the Manx shearwater breeding season.
+Works will potentially overlap with the Manxshearwater breeding season.
 There is potential for direct/indirect disturbance/displacement of and direct collision with Manx shearwater during the works.
-Kittiwake Yes While kittiwake do not utilise any of the habitats within the footprint of the works for nesting, they do nest on surroundingcliff-faces and rock ledges below.
-Works will potentially overlap with the kittiwake breeding season.
+Kittiwake Yes While kittiwake do not utilise any of the habitats within the footprint of the works for nesting, they do nest on surrounding cliff-faces and rock ledges below.
+Works will potentially overlap with the kittiwakebreeding season.
 Based on precautionary principle, there is potential for direct/indirect disturbance/displacement of and direct collisions to kittiwake during the works.
 Guillemot Yes Guillemot do not utilise any of the habitats within the footprint of the works for nesting; however, they do nest on some surrounding cliff-faces and rock ledges below.
 A guillemot sub-colony is located in Seal Cove and colonies are found on cliff edges below the lighthouse road at and around Cross Cove.
 Based on precautionary principle, there is potential for direct/indirect disturbance/displacement of and direct collision with guillemot during the works.
+Storm petrel Yes Storm petrels utilise suitable stone walls and other man-made structures throughout the island for nesting.
+They also nest in suitable crevices under rocks in open ground areas.
+Works will take place outside of the core storm petrel breeding season however birds are known to return to nest sites pre breeding and may be holding territory in the area.
+There is potential for storm petrels to occur in proximity to the proposed works (either within the seawall below or in other suitable surrounding areas.
+There is potential for direct/indirect disturbance/displacement impacts to and direct collisions with storm petrel during the works.